Television in Turkmenistan: History

+Soviet era

+The first television broadcast in Turkmenistan was held on 7 November 1959 when the Ashgabat television center conducted its first test broadcasts, mostly movies.
+The center would only start airing a regular service upon completion of its facilities.

+Niyazov era

+The Turkmen government took over the extant television network from the former Turkmen SSR.
+The state company was renamed TMT (after the initials in Turkmen for Turkmenistan National Television).
+Russophone viewers frequently nicknamed the company as "your dead TV" (твой мертвый телевизор).

 In 1996, the Economist Intelligence Unit noted Turkmenistan to receive three channels — Channel One Russia, Sakhra, and Rossiyskyi.
 All were produced in Russia.
 Altyn Asyr, Yashlyk, and Miras were the first three channels to operate out of Turkmenistan.
+Satellite broadcasts of the three TMT channels started in 1999, with investment from US company Scientific Atlanta, enabling the channels to be available abroad.
+The three channels were renamed in 2001.
 Writing in 2005, Paul Brummell finds the troika to serve similar content encompassing documentaries about Turkmenistan, music-and-dance concerts, and dubbed foreign films (esp.
 Bollywood).
-The top-right corner of each channel featured a silhouette of Niyazov's head.
+The top-right corner of each channel featured a silhouette of Saparmurat Niyazov's head.

-Setting up of a fourth channel was authorized by Niyazov in February, 2004; it started broadcasting from 12 September of the same year.
+The setting-up of a fourth channel was authorized by Niyazov in February 2004; it started broadcasting from 12 September of the same year.
 Originally named TV-4, it broadcasts in six languages and is aimed at an international audience.
+On 12 August 2004, Niyazov banned makeup on television, under the grounds that presenters' natural skin colors matched "the color of wheat".
+Proportionally, at the time, there were more female presenters using whitening powder.

+Gurbanguly Berdimuhamedow era

-In December 2008, president Berdimuhamedov signed a decree "to promote the art of music and culture of the Turkmen people", establishing "Turkmen Owazy".
-The first broadcast was in January 2009.
+In December 2008, Niyazov's successor Gurbanguly Berdimuhamedow signed a decree establishing "Turkmen Owazy" to "promote the art of music and culture of Turkmenistan".
+The channel started broadcasts in January 2009.

-In December 2011, Berdimuhamedov authorized "Sport" for the widespread adoption of the country's principles of a healthy lifestyle, multiplying the thrust of youth to the sport with the conclusion of Turkmen sport at the international level".
-It was first aired on January 1, 2012.
-The channel broadcasts in the Turkmen language, and streams a multitude of sports.
+In December 2011, Turkmenistan's first proprietary sports channel, "Sport", was established as part of a state-run campaign to promote the importance of sports to the Turkmen people, which also included Berdimuhamedow's rap song "Sportly Turkmenistan" that went viral worldwide.
+The channel was first aired on January 1, 2012.

-Beginning late 2011, the country started moving towards digital TV broadcasting.
-In 2015, citizens were instructed to not use satellite dishes, apparently in order to preserve the aesthetics of the cityscape; critics deemed the policy as a tool of censuring non-state sources.
+From late 2011, Turkmenistan started moving towards digital TV broadcasting.
+In 2015, citizens were instructed to not use satellite dishes, apparently in order to preserve the aesthetics of the cityscape; critics deemed the policy as a tool of censoring non-state sources.

+Serdar Berdimuhamedow era

+The Ashgabat City Telephone Network removed Russia 1 and Zvezda in May 2022.

+On 31 March 2023, the eighth channel, Arkadag, was announced, aiming at the newly-built city of the same name.

+A cooperation agreement with the Russian Большая Азия (Big Asia) TV channel was signed in late March 2024.
+Turkmen state television supplied the channel with primarily cultural programming.